 Out of all the boss fights, Xera is probably the most demanding on the tank.
 There’s a lot to keep track of, and you’re reliant on your groups shard clearing.
 If your path isn’t clear for each stack point, then your group will have a difficult time completing this fight.

 Most of this fight is dependent on your damage towards Xera.
 If your group has high damage, you will push her through phases faster.
-You will also trigger Ambient Magic and defiance bar phases a lot sooner.
-The same goes for if your damage is lower.
+You will also trigger Ambient Magic and the defiance bar phases a lot sooner.

 During this phase, things get a little hectic at times.
 There is a new mechanic where half of the group will be teleported to a platform to complete a mini event.
 This happens twice, once around 40%, the second at 20%.
 At this time you will not be teleported as the player with the highest toughness always stays on the platform.